Definitive Proof of Goldbach's conjecture: Number of pairs divisible by 3

-Case 2: $n$ is an even integer and $n$ is not evenly divisible by 3 \\ In this case, there are $2 \times \floor{(P-1)/3)}$ pairs where $x$ or $y$ is divisible by 3.
-For any $n$ not divisible by 3, with $P$ pairs of odd numbers, there are $\floor{(P - 1)/3)}$ pairs where the x coordinate is divisible by 3.
-We have to subtract 1 from $P$ since we do not count the pair $(3,n-3)$.
-Likewise, for the y coordinate, there are $\floor{(P - 1)/3}$ pairs where the y coordinate is divisible by 3 excluding $(n-3,3)$.
-For even integer $n$ not divisible by 3, the total number of pairs $(x,y)$ where $x+y=n$ and either the x or y coordinate is divisible by 3 is $2 \times \floor{(P-1)/3)}$.\\
+Case 2: $n$ is an even integer and $n$ is not evenly divisible by $3$. \\ In this case, there are no pairs where both the $x$ and $y$ coordinates of a pair are divisible by 3.
+There are exactly $\floor{(|P(n)| - 1)/3)}$ pairs where the $x$ coordinate is divisible by 3.
+Note that we have to subtract $1$ from $|P(n)|$ since we do not count the pair $(3,n-3)$.
+Likewise, for the $y$ coordinate, there are $\floor{(|P(n)| - 1)/3}$ pairs where the $y$ coordinate is divisible by 3 excluding $(n-3,3)$.
+Since there are no pairs that have both $x$ and $y$ coordinates divisible by 3, the total number of pairs where either the $x$ or $y$ coordinate is divisible by 3 is $2 \times \floor{(|P(n)|-1)/3)]}=K_3(n)$.
+As $n \to \infty$, this value approaches $\frac{2}{3}|P(n)|$.
+This value is twice the value for when $n$ is evenly divisible by 3.\\

+For example, for $n =994$, out of the $495$ pairs, there are $328$ pairs such that are divisible by 3.
+This is approximately equal to $\frac{2}{3}|P(n)| = 330$.
+Note that this is about twice as many pairs compared to $n=990$.\\

+\textbf{Postulate 1: For the pairs (x,y) such that x+y=n and both x and y are odd integers, the number of pairs that are evenly divisible by 3 is relatively larger when $n$ is not evenly divisible by 3.}\\

-For example, let's take $n =994$ where $P = (994/2) - 2 = 495$ pairs.
-There are $\floor{(495-1)/3} = 164$ pairs such that the x coordinate is divisible by 3.
-(9,985), (15,979),(21,973), (27,967), ... (x,n-x),(x+6,n-(x+6)),(x+12,n-(x+12)), ...
-(981,13),(987,7).
-There is $\floor{(495-1)/3} = 164$ pairs such that the y coordinate is divisible by 3.
-(985,9), (979,15),(973,21), (967,27), ...
-(13,981),(7,987).
-For $n=994$ and $P=498$, there are $164+164=328$ pairs such that the x coordinate or y coordinate is divisible by 3.
-That means there are $498-328 = 170$ pairs where both x and y coordinates are not divisible by 3.
-As can be seen, for a very large $n$ not divisible by 3, the number of pairs evenly divisible by 3 approaches the following equation:\\
+Let $K_3(n)$ equal the number of pairs of $n$ that are divisible by 3.
+For a very large even $n$ not divisible by 3, the number of pairs evenly divisible by 3 approaches the following equation:

+The asterisk (*) will indicate that $K^*_3(n)$ is an approximation of the actual number of pairs divisible by $n$, $K_3(n)$.

-For low values of n, this approximation may overestimate the number of pairs evenly divisible by 3.
-But this errs on the side of caution since we will be subtracting this number from the total number of pairs to calculate the number of prime pairs.
+If we subtract $K^*_3(n)$ from |P(n)|, this gives us the number of pairs less than n that are not evenly divisible by 3.
+As $n\to\infty$, this can be represented by the following equation.

-When $n=994$ there are 328 pairs where x or y is divisible by 3 compared to when $n=990$ there are only 165 pairs where x or y is divisible by 3.
-There are twice as many pairs divisible by 3 when $n$ is not divisible by 3.